aaronbloomfield/pdr/labs/lab11/index.md

 ### Acceleration techniques ###

 We all know that the solution for the traveling salesperson is inefficient.
-So inefficient that a 20 route tour through Middle Earth (i.e. using the command-line parameters `20 20 20 14 20`) would take over 3 hundred thousand years when running on Linux, assuming the computer can check about 200,000 paths per second.
+So inefficient that a 20 route tour through Middle Earth (i.e. using the command-line parameters `20 20 20 14 20`) would take over 3 hundred thousand years, assuming the computer can check about 200,000 paths per second.
 We could run it on a more efficient computer -- this would help, but not much.
 If you are trying to compute a [61-route tour](https://www.google.com/search?q=61!), then there are more possibilities than there are [atoms in the known universe](http://www.universetoday.com/36302/atoms-in-the-universe/).
 So it's not likely that you will be able to push that many electrons through your computer, even if you could wait the [10<sup>70</sup>](https://www.google.com/search?q=61!%2F(200000*60*60*24*365.25)) years required.
 You might be able to lower that somewhat if you used a more efficient computer -- perhaps to 10<sup>69</sup> years.
 That's still longer than the expected life of the universe.

 It's safe to say that we can all agree that this problem is very inefficient.
 Yet the world record for the longest traveling salesperson solution is a whopping 85,900 cities!
 See the [here](http://en.wikipedia.org/wiki/Traveling_salesman_problem#Exact_algorithms) for details.